 Now that you know how to fix melted chocolate that is too thick, here are a few tips for making sure it doesn’t happen in the first place.

 The best way to melt chocolate is on the stove over a bain-marie.
-To do this, bring a pan of water to the boil and then turn it down to a medium heat.
-Over the water, place a heat-proof bowl and add the broken chocolate to this.
+To do this, bring a pan of water to a boil and then turn it down to medium heat until it’s just steaming.

 Slow and Steady

-Heat the chocolate slowly at a medium heat.
-Turning the heat up too high will cause the chocolate to become overheated and will be thicker than the consistency that you will want.
+Heat the chocolate slowly at medium heat.
+Turning the heat up too high will cause the chocolate to be thicker than the consistency you want.

-If you turn the heat up too high for a bain-marie, it will potentially boil over and make a mess.
+If you turn the heat up too high for a bain-marie, it might also boil over and make a mess!